metapsy-project/metapsyDocs/content/data-preparation/format/_index.en.md

 All released Metapsy databases follow a uniform data formatting standard.
 This includes both the meta-analytic datasets per se, as well as the metadata provided for the data.
 Database repositories themselves also follow a predefined folder structure.

 All database objects (datasets, metadata) are provided in a **machine-readable format** (.csv, .json, .txt).
-This ensures interoperability with other Metapsy software components (e.g. the automatized [database documentation](/databases), `metapsyData`), as well as external software and programming languages in general.
+This ensures interoperability with other Metapsy software components (e.g. the automatized [database documentation](/databases), [{metapsyData}](https://data.metapsy.org/), the [Metapsy API](https://docs.metapsy.org/r-packages/api/)), as well as external software and programming languages in general.

 Collectively, we refer to this set of data formatting and storage rules as the **Metapsy data standard**.